 We encourage all members of our community to engage in constructive discussions and support one another during this challenging time.
 Together, we can focus on holding space for informed dialogue, respecting diverse viewpoints and hoping for a resolution that honors the dignity of all people affected.
 If you feel moved to learn more, share your thoughts or get involved in restorative dialogue, we invite you to walk-in and participate in a circle on Thursdays during high school and middle school lunch.”

-“I think ultimately we should go forth with compassion and understanding and with foresight to see what we’re doing and how that’s going to impact people in the future so I really hope that’s what Ms. Inbal takes from this if she’s possibly going to be doing announcements again or similar situations occur,” said senior Lissandra Ferrante, a RJAT member.
+“I think ultimately we should go forth with compassion and understanding and with foresight to see what we’re doing and how that’s going to impact people in the future so I really hope that’s what Ms. Inbal takes from this,” said Ferrante.
 “I think we need to start thinking more carefully about what we’re actually announcing and how that’s impacting our students,” she said.